 - How do you find a word in a line?

-In case you did not get a chance to create your framework and someone else have created it, make some time to understand it thoroughly before sitting for the interview.
+In case you did not get a chance to create your framework and someone else has created it, then make some time to understand it thoroughly before sitting for the interview.

-Hope these questions are useful for your to prepare for a test automation interview.
+Hope these questions would be much useful for you to prepare for a test automation interview.